Home Wiki > openSUSE:Build system recipes

 Abstract

-This page provides a cheat sheet of sorts for what code you need in .spec files to get a common software package built when there is no convenience macro for the — sometimes needlessy divergent — syntaxes of different build systems that software happens to use.
+This page provides a cheat sheet of sorts for what code you need in .spec files to get a common software package with a particular build system built in a standardized fashion.

 Build system in this context refers to the tools creating Makefiles and/or calling the compilers, not the Open Build Service system.